fakhriakmalh/deploy_iris_model/README.md

 # flask_app
-contains code which is very similar with server.py, the only different is only url. this code will be used as a server in public domain (pythonanywhere.com) the platform for API development that is used in this section is Postman
+contains code which is very similar with server.py, the only different is only url.
+This code will be used as a server in public domain (pythonanywhere.com).
+The platform for API development that is used in this section is Postman